Federal Tax Law

 White Collar Criminal Defense

 Varnum defends individuals or corporations accused of committing white collar crimes, such as health care fraud, bank fraud and customs violations.
-Because of our tax background, we are experts at tracking the movement of funds, which can mean the difference between conviction and acquittal in many cases.
+Because of our tax background, we are specialists at tracking the movement of funds, which can mean the difference between conviction and acquittal in many cases.

 Tax Shelter Defense